Jump to Recipe Print Recipe

 Instructions

-• Remove the chicken to a pan.
-Do this carefully so the chicken doesn’t fall apart.
-Cut the chicken meat into pieces and add back to the soup.
+• After cooking in the soup, the chicken will be fall off the bone soft and tender.
+Carefully remove the chicken from the soup pot to a serving dish.
+Do this carefully holding two spatulas, so the chicken doesn't fall apart.
+Cut the chicken meat into pieces and add the chicken pieces back to the soup.
 Garnish with fresh parsley if you like.

-• Serve hot.
-(My grandmother served it over rice, this is totally optional.)
+• Serve hot with rice or noodles.
+My grandmother served it over rice, this is totally optional.

 Notes